InternLM/InternLM/doc/en/usage.md

-## Pre-training and Fine-tuning Tutorial for InternLM
+## Quickstart for Pre-training and Fine-tuning

 To start a demo model training, you need to prepare three things: **installation**, **dataset preparation**, and **model training configuration**.
 In this guide, we will first cover the steps for dataset preparation and then briefly describe the model training configuration.